IN THE NEWS

 Airline passengers in Australia will no longer be forced to turn off their phones and tablets on flights, finally catching up to the rest of the world.

 The latest update from the Civil Aviation Safety Authority (CASA), released on Friday now allows airlines to apply for permission for passengers use personal electronic devices in flights, following relaxed rules already in place in the United States, Europe, and New Zealand.
+Devices will need to be inflight mode throughout the flight.

 Laptops might be out of luck due to their weight – devices more than one kilogram will still need to be stowed for take-off and landing.
 Smaller laptops’ stowage will be at the discretion of the flight crew.